AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

 otherwise the subprogram `F` would become a primitive of two tagged types, which is forbidden.

-In general, taggedness, imposes compile-time and run-time constraints (More memory used, interaction with other features, etc) that people might not want to tackle just to get finalization.
+In general, taggedness imposes compile-time and run-time constraints (more memory used, interaction with other features, etc) that people might not want to tackle just to get finalization.